matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 It does necessarily mean: what did you learn and how did you grow while you working that job?

-What might all of this say about how they assimilate, grow, and raise-the-bar for our team?
+So given that we are interviewing them, what might all of this say about how they assimilate, grow, and raise-the-bar if they join our team?

 ## Post-huddle